typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 ### Cold email guidelines

-Here's how I initially contacted people:
+Emails should always be simple and short:

   * Briefly describe what I made and the success I've already had (# visitors, news coverage, etc.).
   * Tell them what my goal is.
   * Ask them for something that will help me accomplish this goal.

-This shouldn't take more than 2 or 3 short paragraphs.
+This shouldn't be more than 2 or 3 short paragraphs.
 Follow-up emails should be even shorter:

   * Update on project - latest successes, features, etc. (skip this if you're following up on a promise they've already made).
   * Ask them for something.